 Types Of Attic Insulation

-When it comes to attic insulation, there are several types to choose from.
+When it comes to attic insulation in Brantford, there are several types to choose from.
 We’ve listed the most common types of insulation used in attics to help you understand what choosing fiberglass, cellulose, and spray foam options.

 Cellulose insulation is manufactured using recycled materials such as newspapers and cardboard.
 Because it is made from post-consumer waste, it is biodegradable and non-toxic, making it a popular choice for environmentally conscious homeowners.
 Cellulose insulation is easier to install than fiberglass insulation but can settle over time.